 - Your apps will not break due to OS updates of Docker-unrelated packages.
 If Docker itself is updated, this will affect the containers.
 Also, underlying mechanics, such as the system kernel and glibc updates have been known to cause trouble.

-A great way to think about the benefit of containers, is the way Docker was originally pitched and introduced – comparing it to the global shipments.
+A great way to think about the benefit of containers is the way Docker was originally pitched and introduced – comparing it to the global shipments.
 Before standardized containers were agreed upon, it was quite challenging to pack and repack stuff along the journey, depending on which vehicle it needed to be transported with (packing boxes into a truck, just to have dozens of people unpack them from the truck and carry them on a ship).
-With standardized containers, you just lend or buy a container, pack it with your things (in a way which makes sure the container is not negatively affected, like things sliding around) and from then on people know how to handle the container and don’t need to adjust too much to what’s inside.
+With standardized containers, you just lend or buy a container, pack it with your things (in a way that makes sure the container is not negatively affected, like things sliding around) and from then on people know how to handle the container and don’t need to adjust too much to what’s inside.
 Huge cranes loading and unloading containers on ships.

 It’s the same with Docker containers containing apps.
 A machine running the container should not have to care about what’s inside too much, and the dockerized app does not care if it’s on a Kubernetes cluster or a single server – it will be able to run anyway.
 A container can run more than a single process at a time.
 Some people choose to limit it to one though.
 You could package many services into a single container (let’s say Nginx, Gunicorn, etc.) and have them all run side by side.

-An image, is a blueprint from which an arbitrary number of brand-new containers can be started.
+An image is a blueprint from which an arbitrary number of brand-new containers can be started.
 Images can’t change (well, you could point the same tag to different images, but let’s not go there), but you can start a container from an image, perform operations in it and save another image based on the latest state of the container.
 No “currently running commands” are saved in an image.
 When you start a container it’s a bit like booting up a machine after it was powered down.

-It’s like a powered down computer (with software installed), which is ready to be executed with a single command.
+It’s like a powered down the computer (with software installed), which is ready to be executed with a single command.
 Only instead of starting the computer, you create a new one from scratch (container) which looks exactly like the one you chose (image).

-Think of it as a very precise instruction what operating system to install, what files to put where, what packages to install, and what the resulting computer is supposed to execute (a single command) if not told otherwise.
+Think of it as a very precise instruction on what operating system to install, what files to put where what packages to install, and what the resulting computer is supposed to execute (a single command) if not told otherwise.
 Because we are working with data, which is easy to copy, we usually don’t execute all instructions from scratch but just copy the end-state of those instructions (the image).

 When starting a container from an image, you usually don’t rely on the defaults being right – you provide arguments to the command being executed, mount volumes (directories with data) with your own data and configurations and wire up the container to the network of the host in a way which suits you.

 A Dockerfile is a set of precise instructions, stating how to create a new Docker image, setting defaults for containers being run based on it and a bit more.
-In the best case it’s going to create the same image for anybody running it at any point in time.
+In the best case, it’s going to create the same image for anybody running it at any point in time.

 Consider the documentation a project should have.
 The sections of the README file, telling other people (or you-in-the-future) how to set up the environment, what to install regarding services or libraries, and how to run the project so it does something useful.

 Dockerfiles can be seen as the instructions to set up a project – but in executable code.
-A script which installs the operating system, all necessary parts and makes sure that everything else is in place too.
+A script that installs the operating system, all necessary parts and makes sure that everything else is in place too.

-In a Dockerfile, you usually choose what image to take as the “starting point” for further operation (FROM), you can execute commands (starting containers from the image of the previous step, executing it, and saving the result as the most-recent image) (RUN) and copy local files into the new image (COPY).
+In a Dockerfile, you usually choose what image to take as the “starting point” for a further operation (FROM), you can execute commands (starting containers from the image of the previous step, executing it, and saving the result as the most recent image) (RUN) and copy local files into the new image (COPY).
 Usually, you also specify a default command to run (ENTRYPOINT) and the default arguments (CMD) when starting a container from this image.